puzzle/kubernetes-techlab/labs/24_deploy_app_with_helm_chart.md

 ```

-**Note:** that when you change the deployment stategy manually, on a Helm upgrade your changes are lost!
+**Note:** that when you change the Deployment stategy manually, on a Helm upgrade your changes are lost!

 ### Cleanup